Health Indicator Report of Prostate Cancer Deaths

 U.S. Target: 21.8 deaths per 100,000 males

 Other ObjectivesCSTE Chronic Disease Indicators

 How Do We Compare With the U.S.?The U.S. prostate cancer age-adjusted mortality rate has been decreasing.
-Utah's prostate cancer age-adjusted mortality rate has varied from year-to-year and in 2011 (the most recent national data available from SEER) the mortality rate of prostate cancer was lower among U.S. men than Utah men, (20.8 per 100,000 males and 22.1 per 100,000 males, respectively), although this difference was not statistically significant.
+The Utah age-adjusted prostate cancer mortality rate has varied from year-to-year and have closely mirrored national rate.[[br]][[br]] In 2017, the Utah age-adjusted prostate cancer mortality rate was 19.5 per 100,000 males while the national rate was 18.7 per 100,000 males.

 What Is Being Done?The Utah Department of Health initiated the Utah Cancer Action Network (UCAN), a statewide partnership whose goal is to reduce the burden of cancer.
 The mission of the UCAN is to lower cancer incidence and mortality in Utah through collaborative efforts directed toward cancer prevention and control.
 As a result of this planning process, objectives and strategies have been developed by community partners regarding the early detection of cervical, breast, and colorectal cancers as well as the promotion of physical activity, healthy eating habits, melanoma cancer prevention, and cancer survivorship advocacy.